-In addition to issuing customized commands manually, Formant also allows you to configure triggers, on discrete conditions, which cause the issuance of a command automatically.
+In addition to issuing customized robot commands manually, Formant also allows you to configure triggers, on discrete conditions, which cause the issuance of a command automatically.
 One can run a script which accesses sensor status, camera configuration, image masks, and other information whenever a device reaches a specified state.

 With these tools, your organization can dramatically increase the efficiency and efficacy of its fleet, while simultaneously freeing up operators and administrators to address unforeseeable events and develop your operations.

 Issuing, monitoring, and sleeping easier at night

 After a command has been created, it can be issued to a device.
 This can be performed in the user’s Device Channel.
 First, one must specify to which device or set of devices they would like to issue the command, then simply click the command name and select "Run Command" to issue it.
 Once a user has issued a command, the status of the command can be monitored across 3 states, both remotely, and up-to-the-minute: Issued; Delivered; and Success/Failure.